 At the top end a clear, weather-proof plastic dome allows sunlight to enter.
 Most commonly, the pipe has a polished interior or is lined with reflective material that amplifies the light as it passes through.

 At the bottom of the solar tube, the place where the sun tunnel opens into your home, a diffuser spreads out the light, allowing it to disperse and fill the room with a surprisingly strong, bright glow.
-In fact, due to their clever design, solar tubes can provide more light than even a much larger skylight.
+In fact, due to their clever design, they provide more light than even a much larger skylight.

 What are the benefits of having solar tubes?